Table of Contents

-Finally, dance/heritage is people-centred and, as such, its curation needs to involve its practitioners as embodied individuals.
-Moreover, dance is a multidimensional phenomenon: embodied, emotional, discursive, cognitive, cultural and social at the same time.
+Finally, dance/heritage is people-centered and, as such, its curation needs to involve its practitioners as embodied individuals.
+Moreover, dance is a multidimensional phenomenon: embodied, emotional, discursive, cognitive, cultural, and social at the same time.
 For this reason, I will adopt a holistic (meaning that I will try to engage with the multiple aspects of dance) and ethnochoreological approach to dance/heritage.

-These sensitising concepts raise a series of questions, such as:
+These sensitizing concepts raise a series of questions, such as:

 - Are individuals’ creativity/agency, as well as changes in heritage due to various factors, and traditions compatible?